Puerto Rico After Hurricane Maria

-Dr. Acosta gladly accepts a duffle full of RMF supplies.
+Dr. Emilio Rivera gladly accepts a duffle full of RMF supplies.
 We were honored to meet this wonderful person.

 Dr. Gonzalez gives RMF’s team a rundown on the lengthy list of medications they need.

-Doctors Gonzales and Acosta with medical staff in Dorado and RMF’s Dr. Patrick Dupont (far right)
+Doctors Gonzales and Rivera with medical staff in Vega Alta and RMF’s Dr. Patrick Dupont (far right)

 Emergency Medical Center in Vega Alta, Puerto Rico

 Exterior view of the second emergency room.
 There are large downed trees everywhere here.
 Fortunately, this one did not land on the building.